aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 It is a good day to have a good day.

-Last update: Mon Nov 24 05:12:08 2025
+Last update: Tue Nov 25 05:11:07 2025

 ### Let's play! 🎮